LowikC/kaggle_sealion/README.md

 -- Finetuning the last layer, loss decrease from 1.5 to 0.3
 - At last!
 It seems I got some interesting results on pups (to be validated thoroughly): resNet50, finetune for pups vs all (fullt convolutional), then add 2 conv layer to predict counts on large patch (384 x 384).
 -- After a few tests, it seems not bad at all!
 I'm really happy.
 Next steps: Same for all sealion type.
 I think I should automate this a bit, but I will try first with subadult_males to see how it goes (this is the most difficult one I think, easily confused with adult_females and adult_males.
+19/05/2017
+- I can't get better than 80% accuracy for subadult or juveniles (not tried yet for females and adult_males).
+- The loss is very high, compared to pups (3.5 vs 0.3).
+That's seems weird.
+- Interesting point: the final rmse when predicting the mean is bad because of adult_females, juveniles and pups, that high max and high variance.
+So I could still predict the mean for adult_males and subadult_males, and just improve the 3 others.
+- For juveniles, the counts are not that bad, but I have to correct the prediction by substracting on offset, and take the floor of the predicted count.
+- For adult_females, counts are also ok
+- Next step: build the automated pipelines for all types, and validate.
+I should build new train/val/test set, to get a good mean.
+- Tried to learn to predict counts for all classes except pups: we learn something, but the count prediction is not good, probably because counts for adult and subadult males are too low.
+I could try to normaluze this to have roughly the same mean between all type of sealions
+- Implemented normalization of counts, to be tested tomorrow 20/05/2017
+- Tried to learn the to predict counts for all types but pups, with normalized means, but results are bads.
+I could give it another try, but I will first try to validate results type by type.

+21/05/2017
+- Run the prediction over all validation set for pups: my rmse decreases significantly, but is not that good (24).
+- Ran over all the test set: it took 30hours (!!)
+- Submit with mean count for all types except pups, where I used the predicted scores: get a rmse on public LB of 29... that worse that the mean benchmark and very disapointing.
+- Big counts have a huge impact on the rmse, so I try to just divide all counts by a constant to get the same mean as the training set: rmse decrease to 26 on public LB.
+That is something I need to take care of.

+30/05/2017
+- Back after 1 week break.
+- A post on Kaggle mentions that semantic segmentation works fine.
+Both 2nd and 3rd on public LB use it (predict square around sealion)

+02/05/2017
+- Tested several new things:
+-- learn classification then counts for all types of sealion: the counts loss is still very bad and doesn't move much.
+-- tried a simpler network: I get the same accuracy as by finetuning ResNet !
+But the prediction of the heatmap on a test image seems much worse.
+- Someone one Kaggle tried to do a regression of the counts on the full image resized to 512x512 with a very simple CNN and get 24 on public leaderboard!
+I could try it to improve my score
+- Someone posted a very interesting link to new research from Lempitsky, on counting pinguins.
+The setting is very similar to the Kaggle challenge, and I will try some ideas from the paper, like learning segmentation map with ignored regions around sealions, and then use this prediction to refine the regression density target.